phiroict/terraform-azure-aro/README.md

 This can be used to run ARO install for internal network.

 The original project made by `thoward-rh` has been turned into a module so it inspires more reuse.
+It is then placed into a redhat github account to be shared.

 Base setup: